High Frame Rate Video Reconstruction based on an Event Camera: Optimization

 \subsection{Automatically Chosen $c$}

 To automatically find the best $c$, we need to build an evaluation metric (energy function) that can evaluate the quality of the deblurred image $\vL_i(t)$.
-Specifically, we propose to exploit different prior knowledge for sharp images and the event data.
+Different from our EDI that including regularization terms (with extra weight parameters) in the energy function, we develop a simple yet effective optimization solution.
+More specifically, we adopt the Fibonacci sequence search to solve the optimization which significantly reduces the computational complexity.